- June 29 - July 19

 Bold Earth is clear that summer is a time to have fun in a completely new environment with friends for life.
 Yes, classes are graded but only for your feedback.
 Yes, there are homework assignments and workbooks but they are strictly for your advancement in Spanish.
 Most campers do homework with their family – it is really fun!

-Costa Rica Classic campers spend 13 total nights staying in bed and breakfast-style adventure lodges, and seven total nights in homestays.
+Epic Costa Rica campers spend 13 total nights staying in bed and breakfast-style adventure lodges, and seven total nights in homestays.
 Four of the homestay days are during Spanish school, and three are during the service portion of our trip.
 During the service homestays, two campers stay with each family.
 During the language stay, we place one student per family to encourage Spanish immersion.
 Bold Earth carefully chooses all accommodations to be safe, comfortable, and authentic.

 Families who choose Bold Earth are looking for authentic, safe, and successful adventures.
 Staying in a homestay gives Bold Earth campers the opportunity to experience the best of Costa Rica.
 Eating local food and experiencing Costa Rican culture while staying with a family are all part of this amazing adventure.